tenseg/tg-404-site-checker/readme.txt

 This is particularly useful to silently redirect over to an archival copy of a website when a major redesign has been done.

+More information about this plugin can be found [on its homepage](https://www.tenseg.net/software/404sitechecker).

 == Installation ==

 Once the plugin is installed and activated follow the on-screen prompt to set the URL of the site to check against.
-You set this one of two ways:

-1. Add the following to `wp-config.php`:

-define('TG_404_CHECK_SITE', 'http://example.com');

-2. Go to the Settings > 404 Site Checker screen in the Dashboard
+The prompt takes you to the Settings > 404 Site Checker screen in the Dashboard, which has a field for you to enter the URL of the site to check against.

-== Development ==

-Development of this plugin occurs in its [Bitbucket repository](https://bitbucket.org/tenseg/tg-404-site-checker/).
+If you are using this on a WordPress Multisite Network install where all sites should share one check site, you may prefer setting the check site in your `wp-config.php` file using the following code:

+define('TG_404_CHECK_SITE', 'https://example.com');

+The plugin will always use what is defined in `wp-config.php` if it is found.
+So if you have a check site set both ways, the one set from the 404 Site Checker screen will be ignored.

 == Changelog ==